📉 Impermanent Loss (IL) - Temporary Unless You Exit

 Use this calculator for concentrated liquidity positions (Uniswap V3/V4, Orca Whirlpools, Meteora DLMM) where you provide liquidity within a specific price range.
 The calculation is more complex because:

-- In-range positions: You earn fees but still experience IL based on your range width
+- In-range positions: You earn fees while paper IL moves with the price

 - Out-of-range positions: You stop earning fees and are fully converted to one asset